-The portfolio allocations are based on a Loring Ward model portfolio, which may not be suitable for all investors.
-It may not reflect the impact material economic and market factors might have had on decision making if clients' money were actually being managed at that time.
+The portfolio allocations are based on a Buckingham model portfolio, which may not be suitable for all investors.
+This portfolio allocation is approximately 65% stocks and 35% bonds.
+Full information can be found on page 24.
+It may not reflect the impact material economic and market factors might have had on decision-making if clients' money were actually being managed at that time.
 The performance quoted reflects the reinvestment of dividends and capital gains distributions.
-Portfolio returns are after fund's internal expenses and Loring Ward's max investment management fee of .90%.
+Portfolio returns are after fund's internal expenses and Buckingham's max investment management fee of 0.90% for all periods prior to April 1, 2017 and of 0.65% after April 1, 2017.
 Management fee may be lower depending on the assets under management.
 Portfolio performance does not reflect the deduction of any fees charged by an independent investment advisor or other service provider to an individual account.
 Such fees, if taken into consideration, will reduce the performance quoted above.
 The model performance information reflects various allocation changes made over time.
-Therefore the underlying mutual funds used in calculating the portfolio performance may not represent the trailing returns of portfolios and/or the mutual funds currently available.
+Therefore, the underlying mutual funds used in calculating the portfolio performance may not represent the trailing returns of portfolios and/or the mutual funds currently available.